Inside the Star

 The knot's field flickered, and in that flicker he tasted the knowledge the way they shared it: not dates on a calendar, but a tightening in the star's heart, a deepening of gravity, a subtle change in the neutrino whisper that meant the core was tired.

 Soon, the knot sang.
-Soon-soon.
+Soon soon.
 The Release is near.
 We have been ready.

 "How long is 'soon'?"
-ZiggyBoot asked.
+Ziggaboot asked.

 A pause.